deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ### How to switch Deckhouse EE to CE?

-{% alert %}
+{% alert level="warning" %}
 The instruction implies using the public address of the container registry: `registry.deckhouse.io`.
-If you use a different container registry address, change the commands or use [the instruction](#how-do-i-configure-deckhouse-to-use-a-third-party-registry) for switching Deckhouse to using a third-party registry.
+Using a registry other than `registry.deckhouse.io` and `registry.deckhouse.ru` is only available in the Enterprise Edition.
 {% endalert %}

 {% alert level="warning" %}